 It’s important to consider this perspective because we do seem to live in a culture that thinks everything is largely determined by the past and that is largely fearful of what might happen in the future.

-That is certainly true of individuals who believe they cannot heal from past pain or trauma, and it is certainly true collectively when different groups think that we cannot overcome our differences as a species in order to move toward a fairer and more equitable society.
+That is true of individuals who believe they cannot heal from pain or trauma and it is true collectively when different groups think that we cannot overcome our differences as a species in order to move toward a fairer and more equitable society.

-That makes talking about anything in the current cultural landscape a bit difficult because it seems to me that people are only interested in being right about the past — why things are the way they are — and prophesying about the future — this will happen unless we do this.
+This makes talking about anything in the current cultural landscape a bit difficult because it seems to me that people are only interested in being right about the past (why things are the way they are) and prophesying about the future (this will happen unless we do this).